usds/website-staging/_projects/0600_ditap.md

 # Carousel (Edit this)
 carousel_title: "Improving how the government buys technology"
 carousel_summary: "As the pace of innovation has accelerated, the government’s ability to meet people’s expectations of functional digital solutions has not kept pace.
-To meet this demand, we created an immersive development and training program to improve digital services acquisition expertise across government agencies.
+To meet this demand, we created an immersive development and training program to improve digital services acquisition expertise across government agencies."
-"
 carousel_image_name: project-ditap-card.jpg
+# accessibility text for image
+carousel_image_alt_text: "Project photo"
+# should show on home page. ordered by date prefix in filename
+carousel_show: false

 # Project detail page (Edit this)
 title: "Improving how the government buys technology"